Indo-Saracenic architecture: Decline

 Shah Jahan was succeeded by his son, Aurangzeb, who had little interest in art and architecture.
 As a result, Mughal commissioned architecture suffered, with most engineers, architects and artisans migrating to work under the patronage of local rulers.
 By the early 19th century, the British East India Company (EIC) controlled large portions of the Indian subcontinent.
 In 1803, their control was further strengthened after defeating the Maratha Empire which was led by Daulat Rao Sindhia.
 The EIC legitimized their rule by taking Mughal emperor Shah Alam II under their protection, and ruling in conjunction with him.
 However, their power was yet again challenged when in 1857 Indian soldiers in their employ, together with rebellious princes including Rani of Jhansi, launched the Indian Rebellion of 1857.
 However, this uprising was suppressed within a year and marked the end of the Mughal Empire, which was formally dissolved by the British.
 After the rebellion, the EIC's territories in India were formally transferred by the British government to Crown rule; the EIC dissolved soon after.
-In 1861, the new British colonial administration established the Archaeological Survey of India, gradually restoring several important Indian monuments (such as the Taj Mahal) over the following decades.